Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 ::

-Customize a class or series of classes as part of the physical education / health curriculum or classroom instruction to supplement the general education curriculum in any private or public school environment.
+Jill can customize a class or series of classes as part of the physical education / health curriculum or classroom instruction to supplement the general education curriculum in any private or public school environment.
+Lessons can be 30 – 45 minutes in length depending on the age group.

 Contact Jill to make arrangements for curriculum and scheduling for general or special education students.